Kobedm27/GGCMI-validation/data/raw/GGCMI_yields/README.md

 All files are available in **NetCDF format**.

-1. Select all available GGCMI models
+1. Select all available crop models
 2. Select the correct climate input data: **GSWP3-W5E5**
 3. Select the correct experiment specifier: **obsclim**
 4. Select the correct output variable: **yield**